tigertiger/Sweet-Butler/Progress-Record.md

 Then it's time to start exploring/figuring out data structures, queries, etc.

 [8:00 - 10:00am]: I have spent the past 2 hours trying to troubleshoot why the app is no longer bringing in content from the firestore database [it's still adding properly].
 I have not figured it out yet.
 I may die of this.

 [10:34am]: Fixed.
 How?
 Not sure.
 Don't care rn.
 It's working.
 My life can continue.
+Taking a break.

+-- Oh, I also deployed via firebase before I realized everything was broken.
+So it's live now.
+Had friends test it.

+[10:45 - 11:40am]: Finished tutorial. 🤓

+[11:40 - 12:30pm]: Try to figure out how to disable github action deploy...not sure if I did it or not.
+Not super important right now, I guess.

+[1:30pm -]: